Juniper-SE/Apstra_IBA_Probes/README.md

 ## How to contribute to this repository?
 1) Git clone the repository: `git clone git@github.com:mab27/Apstra_IBA_Probes.git`
 2) Move to the repository `cd Apstra_IBA_Probes` and create a new branch: `git checkout -b <Your-Branch-Name>`.
-- Name the branch after the change you are planning to do to facilitate its identification locally, when you work on it, and remotely when you later push it for collaboration and review.
-For example if you are creating a new probe, your branch name could be something like "Monitor metric foo on external links".
-If you are adding another release variant to existing probe because you want to benefit from the new feature enhancements, your branch name could be "release_5.0.0 for Ping Mesh".
-3) Create the folder structure for your new Probe.
-It is important to follow this structure to streamline collaboraiton and testing.
 ```
 PROBE_NAME="<Probe_Name>"
 mkdir -p $PROBE_NAME/{release_4.2.1/{Content/{configlets,property-sets,telemetry-service-definitions,telemetry-collectors,probes,widgets,dashboards},Images},release_5.0.0} && touch $PROBE_NAME/release_4.2.1/README.md  && touch $PROBE_NAME/release_5.0.0/README.md